 Employment Agreement with James J. Bottiglieri.
-In September 2005, The Compass Group entered into an employment agreement with Mr. Bottiglieri, our Chief Financial Officer that provided for a two-year term.
-This agreement was assigned to our current Manager as part of our initial public offering, which we refer to as the IPO.
+In September 2005, The Compass Group International LLC, the predecessor in interest to our Manager, entered into an employment agreement with Mr. Bottiglieri, our Chief Financial Officer, who is seconded to us.
+Mr. Bottiglieri's employment agreement provides for an initial two-year term and automatic annual renewals.
+This agreement was assigned to our current Manager as part of our initial public offering.
 A summary of the terms of Mr. Bottiglieri's current employment agreement is set forth below.

-Pursuant to the employment agreement, Mr. Bottiglieri's base salary was \$350,000.
+Pursuant to the employment agreement, Mr. Bottiglieri's initial base salary was \$350,000.
+On February 28, 2008, the compensation committee considered and approved an increase in Mr. Bottiglieri's base salary to \$375,000, which became effective as of January 1, 2008.
 The Manager has the right to increase, but not decrease, the base salary during the term of the employment agreement.
 The employment agreement provides that Mr. Bottiglieri is entitled to receive an annual bonus, which bonus must not be less than \$100,000, as determined in the sole judgment of our board of directors.
-Pursuant to the employment agreement, if Mr. Bottiglieri's employment is terminated by him without good reason (as defined in the employment agreement) before the completion of two years of employment or terminated by our Manager for cause (as defined in the employment agreement), he will be entitled to receive his accrued but unpaid base salary.
-In addition, if his employment is terminated due to a disability, he will be entitled to receive an amount equal to six months of his base salary and one-half times his average bonus for any fiscal year during his employment.
-If Mr. Bottiglieri terminates his employment for good reason or without good reason after the completion of two years of employment but prior to the completion of four years of employment or if the Manager terminates his employment other than for cause, he will be entitled to receive his accrued but unpaid base salary plus \$300,000.
+Pursuant to the employment agreement, if Mr. Bottiglieri terminates his employment for good reason or without good reason after the completion of two years of employment but prior to the completion of four years of employment or if the Manager terminates his employment other than for cause, Mr. Bottiglieri will be entitled to receive his accrued but unpaid base salary plus \$300,000.
 The employment agreement prohibits Mr. Bottiglieri from soliciting any of the Manager's or Company's employees for a period of two years after the termination of his employment.
-The employment agreement also requires that he protect the Company's confidential information.
+The employment agreement also requires that Mr. Bottiglieri protect the Company's confidential information.